Taumarunui Integrated Healthcare Model

 - Increasing demands for services

-- Increasingly fragmented services which are inefficient and waste resource
+- Increasingly fragmented services which are inefficient and waste resources

 In the past there has been a lack of general practitioners within the area, forcing a reliance on the hospital as the provider of primary and low level secondary care.